segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 ## Identifiers

-- **anonymousId** - The Segment `anonymousId` field will be populated with the Shopify client ID.
+- **anonymousId** - The Segment `anonymousId` field are populated with the Shopify client ID.
 The Shopify client ID is a 'client-side ID of the customer, provided by Shopify'.
-It is not currently possible to configure the Segment anonymousId to be populated with any other value.
+You cannot configure the Segment anonymousId to be populated with any other value.
-- **userId** - The Segment `userId` field will not be populated.
-It is not currently possible to configure the userId to be populated with any value from Shopify.
+- **userId** - The Segment `userId` field does not populate.
+You cannot configure the userId to be populated with any value from Shopify.
-- **email and phone** - `traits.email` and `traits.phone` will be collected via `identify()` events (unless explicity disabled via the 'Manage user profile details' section in the Shopify App User Interface).
+- **email and phone** - `traits.email` and `traits.phone` are collected using Identify events (unless explicitly disabled in the 'Manage user profile details' section of the Shopify App User Interface).

 ## track() and page() events sent to Segment